 Music City also has popular local eateries for those who prefer down-home cooking and slow-smoked Southern barbecue in a laid-back atmosphere.
 While many restaurants feature menus centered on “meat and threes,” you can also enjoy hot chicken, Nashville’s signature dish.
 Meals are often served with cornbread and sweet tea, the “table wine of the South.”
 In addition to Jack’s Bar-B-Que on Broadway, the Old Town Trolley can take you near Puckett’s Grocery and Restaurant.
 This country kitchen serves authentic comfort food and features live musical entertainment.

 While the city is known as the Capital of Country Music, it also earned the moniker Music City for the indelible mark it has placed on genres ranging from gospel and bluegrass to soul and the blues.
 You can enjoy performances by up-and-coming artists in places like the Bluebird Café and Tootsie’s Orchid Lounge or attend a show headlined by a legendary performer at the iconic

 Ryman Auditorium.
-Well-known entertainers frequently sit in on jam sessions at local watering holes like the Station Inn and Bobby’s Idle Hour.
+Well-known entertainers frequently sit in on jam sessions at local watering holes like the Station Inn.

 Grab your dancing boots and head to the largest dance floor in the Volunteer State at the 66,000-square-foot Wildhorse Saloon.
 Nashville is also known for its open-air concert series and music festivals, including Live on the Green and Tin Pan South.
 Another popular outdoor venue is the Ascend Amphitheater in Riverfront Park.